MONIQUE JOHNSON ANACOSTIA RIVER CENTER

 The historic Capitol Pump House, built in 1906, is our flagship community headquarters.
 In 1994, Mayor Marion Barry granted the Earth Conservation Corps the right to try to save the abandoned U.S. Capitol Pump House that was close to collapsing into the Anacostia River.
 By clearing a "Riverwalk " through a garbage dump the Corps created the first public access to the west bank of the river between the South Capitol and Benning Road bridges.
 The goal was to create a beachhead, a community gathering place for environmental education, and place-based river restoration.
 Today the Center is named for murdered founding corps member Monique Johnson.
 The Monique Johnson Anacostia River Center remains a lighthouse for active conservation.

-The Monique Johnson Anacostia River Center is home to our Youth Media Arts Program & Wildlife Tracking.
+The Monique Johnson Anacostia River Center is home to our Youth Media Arts Program & Anacosita Raptor Watch.

 REMEMBERING MONIQUE JOHNSON

-Named after one of the original Earth Conservation Corps members, Monique Johnson, a bright teenager looking to make a visible difference in her community who was murdered in 1992; Earth Conservation Corps looks to carry on her name in a manner worthy of her light.
+Named after one of the Foudning Earth Conservation Corps members, Monique Johnson.
+A bright teenager making a visible difference in her community who was murdered in 1992; Earth Conservation Corps carries on her name in a manner worthy of her light.

 In this program, Corpsmembers work with professionals on film, video, and music productions to create a range of broadcast materials, including educational videos for new and potential members.